Easy Starbucks Oleato Caffe Latte with Oat Milk

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Use the highest quality and freshest extra virgin olive oil for the best flavor.
+Use the highest-quality, freshest extra-virgin olive oil for the best flavor for your olive oil latte.
 Check out the section on olive oil recommendations below for more information.

 Starbucks Blonde Espresso Roast is used in the restaurant to make the beverage, but you can opt for any other espresso roast, instant espresso, Moka, or regularly brewed coffee in this recipe.